-What is Degree Evaluation?
+What is the Degree Evaluation tool?

 The tool can also run a “what-if” analysis to see how much of your previous work can be applied to a new program of study.
 This can be helpful if you're thinking about switching majors and want to know how many extra courses you'd have to take.